demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 }
 ```

-The presentation layer can take this value of `User` type being returned and send it to the end user either as a [HTTP Cookie](https://en.wikipedia.org/wiki/HTTP_cookie) or a [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token).
+The presentation layer can take this value of `User` type and send it to the end user either as an [HTTP Cookie](https://en.wikipedia.org/wiki/HTTP_cookie) or a [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token).

 ## The Presentation Layer For Transforming Login Response

-If there is any error while doing login, we need to populate the login view model with the corressponding error message and rerender the login page.
+If there is any error while doing login, we need to populate the login view model with the corresponding error message and rerender the login page.

 ```fsharp
 // FsTweet.Web/Auth.fs